Chart Color Schemes

 Balonne has shown very soft population growth performance across periods assessed by AreaSearch

-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 using 2021 data, are adopted.
-These state projections lack age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Future population dynamics suggest a decline by 459 persons to 2041, with the 25-34 age group projected to grow by 96 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Projections indicate a decline in overall population by 459 persons by 2041.
+However, specific age cohorts are expected to grow, led by the 25 to 34 age group projected to grow by 96 people.

 Frequently Asked Questions - Population